-Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under Age 14
+Consent to Receive Parenting and Paternity Awareness Instruction if a Student is Under Age 14

-A student under age 14 must have parental permission to participate in the district's Parenting and Paternity Awareness Program (https://www.texasattorneygeneral.gov/childsupport/programs-and-initiatives/parenting-and-paternity-awareness-papa/papaeducators/papa-curriculum).
-This program was developed by the Office of the Texas Attorney General and the State Board of Education (SBOE) to be incorporated into health education classes.
+A student under age 14 must have parental permission to participate in the district's Paternity Awareness Program (Paternity-awareness-papa/papa-educators/papa-curriculum).
+This program was developed by the Office of the Texas Attorney

+General and the State Board of Education (SBOE) to be incorporated into health education classes.